 - Vichy Catalan (Spain): The most consumed sparkling water in Spain with big bubbles and an incredibly high mineral level, almost triple that of Aqui-Live.
 It comes out of the ground at 60°C (140°F).
 With its very high sodium content, some people feel it tastes like salt water and it can certainly be an acquired taste.
 Darin Olien (the health and wellness expert traveling the world with Zac for the show) reacted strongly saying "that's Alka-Seltzer in a bottle".
 Martin responded by educating them on the benefits of the minerals, saying it is considered a healing water in Germany.
 While Anna remarked "I can like feel it sticking to the roof of my mouth."
 TDS: 3050 mg/l

-- ROI (Slovenia): Next Martin proudly emerged with "a water nobody else can access in America".
+- ROI (Slovenia): Next Martin proudly emerged with "a water nobody else can access in America" and one of the 10 most expensive regularly available waters in the world.
 Prompting Zac to say "that's my favorite" before even trying.
 Once they tried it, Darin had one of the best lines of the show, saying "it tastes like there's a coin in there".
 Which Martin tells him is because ROI has the highest magnesium content of any water found on the planet.
 Making it essentially a functional water, but from nature.
 The total mineral level is so high he says you can sometimes see the minerals as little floating residues.
 TDS: 7400 mg/l

 - Fiji (South Pacific): This tasting session didn't make the director's cut, but it was among the first somewhat premium waters in the US market.
 While it has now become extremely common to the point that Martin says people ask if it really comes from Fiji, it is a genuinely natural artesian water.
 It has a medium mineral level, but it is particularly high in silica, giving it a noticeably smooth feel in the mouth.
 TDS: 222 mg/l